 7. Wang Y, Meng X, Yang X, Liu J. Influence of convection and radiation on the thermal environment in an industrial building with buoyancy-driven natural ventilation.
-Energy Build.
+Energ Build.
 014;75: 394-401.

 8. Ciriello VM, SH.
 S. The prediction of WBGT from the Botsball.
 Am Ind Hyg Assoc J. 1977;38:264-271.

 9. Ansari M, Mazloumi A, Abbassinia M, Farhang DS, Hosseini S, Golbabaei F. Heat stress and its impact on the workers'cortisol concentration: A case study in a metal melding industry.
-JHSW.
+Health Saf Work.
 2014;4(2): 59-68.
+[In Persian].